CrestfallenLARP/cfldangerden/content/en/factions/unaligned/ettercap.md

 stamina: 5
 energy:
 spells_known:
 primary_attack: 4 Damage
-Killing_Blow: No
+Killing_Blow: "No"
 Offensive_Abilities:
   - Spell Ammo may be used for Entangle Foot x4, Entangle Arms x2, Entangle Body x 1,
   - Fuse - On 3 count two to 4 may fuse to regain all Body and swing 8 damage but must remain within arms reach of fused part.
 When fused part dies, split appart, and return to normal damage and max body.
 Defensive_Abilities: May Resist 2 thrown conditions or damage of any type, Counter (4ST)
 immunities:
 vulnerabilities:
 healed_by: Healing